 Bettina has worked with adults, adolescents and children in a variety of settings, including community health, hospital, private practice and university clinic settings.
 Her therapeutic approach is evidence based and uses techniques from Cognitive-Behavioural Therapy, Acceptance Commitment Therapy, and Emotion Coaching.
-Bettina has gained experience working with children and adolescents with ASD and other developmental difficulties at The Children’s Hospital at Westmead and at Annie’s Centre in Randwick.
+Bettina has gained experience working with children and adolescents on the Autism Spectrum and with developmental difficulties at The Children’s Hospital at Westmead and at Annie’s Centre in Randwick.

 Bettina currently supports adults with acute and prolonged grief at St Vincent Hospital in Darlinghurst.

-Bettina has a strong background in research, including the early detection of Autism Spectrum Disorder, as well as the impact of perinatal adversity on mother-child attachment and early child development.
-In the past, she has worked as research assistant at the School of Psychiatry, UNSW, and as clinician at CanTeen and at Annie‘s Centre.
+Bettina has a strong background in research, including the early detection of Autism, as well as the impact of perinatal adversity on mother-child attachment and early child development.